Joban1992/Contact-app/README.md

 # Download/Clone Project folder

-Run `git clone https://github.com/Joban1992/Contact-app.git` to get project on your local machine.
+Run `git clone https://github.com/Joban1992/Contact-app.git` to get project on your local machine, or download zip folder from `Clone or download button`.

 ## Install Required Packages

-Run `npm install` in folder which has `package.json` file.
+Run `npm install` in folder `Contacts-app` which has `package.json` file.

 ## Development server